 In this era of the rise of exponential technologies like AI, it’s more important than ever to be part of the conversation about how they’re being applied.
 Question everything.
 Seek answers.
 Define your path.
 Learn, grow and live your best life in the moment.
 Be uniquely you.
 No one else can do that.

-Brian Solis is Principal Analyst and Futurist at Altimeter, the digital analyst group at Prophet.
-Brian is also a world-renowned keynote speaker and an award-winning author of eight best-selling books.
+Brian Solis is a world-renowned digital analyst, anthropologist, and futurist.
+Brian is also a global keynote speaker and author of eight best-selling books.
 Through his research, Brian humanizes emergent trends and technology’s effects to help shape the future we want to live in.
 His current research explores digital transformation, innovation, experience design, culture 2.0, and the future of industries, trends, and behavior.
 Additionally, Brian studies the human side of what he calls “digital Darwinism,” to understand individuals, their behaviors, norms, and values, and their evolving emotions, mindsets, and rationale.